autonomoussoftware/documentation/FAQ.md

 MTN also allows for subscriptions, or recurring payments on the blockchain that are automatic.
 This is something cryptocurrencies have struggled with, until now—MTN users can schedule repeat payments easily.

-Additionally, MTN uses the latest superset of ERC20, ERC827, for enhanced security and transfer.
-While ERC20 tokens can only transfer value, cryptocurrency using the ERC827 token standard (like Metronome) can transfer value and data in transactions.
-MTN will still use the familiar and pressure-tested ERC20, but extend its utility and security with ERC827.
+Additionally, MTN uses custom funcationality for enhanced security and transfer.

 ### What can Metronome be used for?